Table of Contents

 Paid advertising (Google, Facebook, and Instagram)

 Many of the largest DTC ecommerce businesses today grew from ad campaigns on channels like Facebook, Instagram, and Google Ads.
 Ad costs continue to rise, but they can still be a viable channel for jewelers.
 If you want to run ads, spend time optimising your audience targeting so your ads are served to people who are most likely to buy.
 And choose your channels wisely — what channels perform best for other brands might not work best for you.

 Search engine optimisation (SEO)

 Free traffic is the best traffic.
 With so many online businesses relying on social media ads to make sales, ad costs are continuing to rise.
-With a good SEO strategy, your product listings, blog posts, videos, guides, and other types of owned content can show up at the top of search results and get more traffic without increasing your ad spend.
+With a good SEO strategy and blog content plan, your product listings, blog posts, videos, guides, and other types of owned content can show up at the top of search results and get more traffic without increasing your ad spend.

 To give an example of why SEO is valuable, Ocean and Co ranks as the first result for “sea turtle bracelet” as seen above.
 This is a search term that averages around 700 searches a month and conveys user intent, which helps attract more traffic to a specific product for free.

-When looking for the right keywords to attract organic traffic, use tools like Google AdWords or Moz to find keywords that have a high search volume with low competition.
+When looking for the right keywords to attract organic traffic, use SEO tools like Google AdWords or Moz to find keywords that have a high search volume with low competition.

 9. Build your own online store with an ecommerce platform